CATSPERQ: Primary sequence and variants or isoforms

 Aceview on NCBI predicts there are five spliceforms, with four closely resembling one another and the fifth missing a large 5' intron region.
 Softberry reinforces the Aceview data by predicting five exons, which are seen in four of the five spliceforms of Aceview.

-The general structure of the TMEM249 transcript has a large 5' UTR followed by exon 1, then a large intron followed by exon 2, a small intron then exon 3.
+The general structure of the CATSPERQ transcript has a large 5' UTR followed by exon 1, then a large intron followed by exon 2, a small intron then exon 3.
 The rest of the protein follows exon 3 with a large intron, exon 4 a small intron then exon 5, the 3' UTR.

 The primary transcript contains all five exons and produces a protein that is 235 amino acids long.
 Transcript 1 and 2 are translated in the 3' to 5' direction while transcripts 3 through 5 are translated in the 5' to 3' direction.
 The gene is encoded on the minus strand within the chromosome.